This page is for the 2nd Batgirl, Barbara Gordon.

 Pre-New 52, Barbara was also known as Oracle, the behind-the-scenes coordinator/leader of the Birds of Prey.

 In New 52 continuity, she's once again the current Batgirl, a member of the Birds of Prey.
-Her past from before the launch of the new 52 is relatively intact, only that the Joker' attack on her did not leave her paralyzed.
+Her past from before the launch of the new 52 is relatively intact, only that the Joker' attack on her did not leave her permanently paralyzed and she was able to recover after a long period of physiotherapy.

 After confronting her father as the Batman once again, Batgirl is informed by him that he must at least have the presumption of hunting for costumed vigilantes as they are breaking the law, even if he wants to leave them to their own interests.
 She escapes from him and successfully tracks down Livewire and with the help once again from the Batman, she captures her.